 I did, along with others, yup.

-The rest of this article is only available with an archive subscription or by purchasing back issue #30.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #30.
 For an upcoming year's free subscription, and our current issue on PDF...